NatashaDiane/Help-App/README.md

  - Bootstrap to create responsive front-end development

 Build tool:
-Maven
+ - Maven

 Data storage:
-PostgreSQL
+ - PostgreSQL

 Application server:
-Since the application uses spring mvc, springboot will automatically start an instance of apache tomcat.
+ - Since the application uses Spring MVC, Springboot will automatically start an instance of Apache Tomcat.

 *Project is still work in progress..